{{brizy_dc_image_alt imageSrc=

 • For Christians only

 Yes!
-Engage Art hosts open Bible Clusters throughout the month in our EAC Artist Community Facebook Group HERE.
+Engage Art hosts open Bible Clusters every month.
 These gatherings feature uplifting conversation about Scripture along with original artwork inspired by the passage that we will be discussing.
 This artwork might be visual art, a live performance, or in video form.
 The artists join the call and present their work to everyone who has gathered.
 We would love for you to join in!
-Find the details on our Events page.
+You can find information for all our Bible Clusters in our monthly newsletter, on our calendar at engageart.org/calendar, and in our Facebook group (the EAC Artist Community).

 Yes!
 We have found Bible Clusters to be very powerful, and we want to equip you to start your own Bible Cluster right in your community.
 Anyone can start a Bible Cluster.
 All it takes is a facilitator and a few friends who want to gather together to read Scripture, talk about it, and pray.
 See below for how to do it!